Welcome to the events pages of the UK NMR Discussion Group (NMRDG), an Interest Group of the Royal Society of Chemistry.

 Best oral presentation

-Nick Brownbill, University of Liverpool, "17O DNP Enhanced Solid-state NMR Spectroscopy at 18.8T"
+Callum Wallace, University of Lancaster, "17O DNP Enhanced Solid-state NMR Spectroscopy at 18.8T"

 Thanks to all who took part, and a special congratulation to our winners.

 NMRDG Christmas Meeting (2017) - agenda and programme TBA

 Please use the RCSB PDB web site, here!